Carmendelope/system-model/README.md

  | IT_SCYLLA_PORT | 9042 | Scylla Port |
  | IT_NALEJ_KEYSPACE | nalej | Keyspace name |

 The database must be created to run the integration test.
-There is a file `scripts/database.cql` that contains all the sentences to create the keyspace and the tables needed
+There is a file (`scripts/database.cql`) that contains all the sentences to create the keyspace and the tables needed for it.

 ## Known Issues

 All the operations related to accounts and projects are not available yet.
-It will be ready in future releases
+They will be ready in future releases.

 ## Contributing